dannovikov/mcem/README.md

 # mcem
 ## Monte Carlo Entropy Minimization

-This project explores the process of minimizing the entropy of phylogenetic trees.
+This project explores the process of obtaining minimum entropy phylogenetic trees.
+It contains a monte-carlo based entropy minimization algorithm and an experiment that tests the affects of minimizing entropy on stability of trees with respect to small perturbations in the input data.

 ----